Yiru-Jiao/DriverSpaceInference/README.md

 __Step 4.__ Run `Experiments.py` to repeat our experiments in the article.

 __*__ `DriverSpaceInference.py` is the library including classes and functions for the experiments

+__*__ We run the experiments in Linux with a cluster of CPUs.
+To be run on other OSs may need adjustments regarding the number of cores for parallel processing.

 ## In order to apply the method to another dataset: